 First make a small scratch on your item- it's easiest to do this with a nail file.
 Then put a few drops of nitric acid on the indent.
 If there was no reaction then your gold is real.
 If your item changes a different color then it's not going to be pure gold.

 Color changes happen when the acid reacts to different metal alloys such as copper, zinc, and sterling silver.
 If you see a light green color then your item is probably gold plated over a base metal such as copper or zinc.
-If there is a white colored reaction then your item is probably gold-plated over sterling silver.
+If there is a white colored reaction then your item is probably gold-plated over sterling silver, which is known as gold vermeil.

 Instead of scratching your item you could also rub it against a testing stone to leave a mark.
 You would then drop the acid on the stone.